 It is this gap that has divided business and IT for the past 50 years.
 In the opinion of many industry experts, removing this rift is the most significant potential benefit of no-code solutions.

 On the other side there isn’t enough IT talent out there to meet the ever-growing digital transformation demands.
 Business users, knowledge workers have to wait months or years to implement new systems.

 To close this gap, no-code business process automation solutions should be used.
 Moreover, solutions that automate processes without the need for software programming.
 We are at a time where the marketplace is filled with misleading claims about no-code, low-code, and easy-code digital solutions.

 Hence, we must understand why no-code is a good viable option.
-More clearly, a better option.
+More clearly, a better option for automating processes.

 Especially when it comes to implementing improvements quickly and efficiently.
 And more importantly, achieving the intended results and end-goals.